 - Optimize and Govern: Create and document a governance plan that will maximize your ROI as it is critical to successfully sustaining the new platform.
 We have implemented such projects and can customize per your needs.

-If you are planning to migrate an existing VDI service and/or curious about the grassroots solution using Microsoft WVD, please reach out to us email@example.com for an assessment of your as-is environment and how we can help you move to your target to-be environment.
+If you are planning to migrate an existing VDI service and/or curious about the grassroots solution using Microsoft Azure Virtual Desktop, please reach out to us email@example.com for an assessment of your as-is environment and how we can help you move to your target to-be environment.
 The offerings will be customized to help you accelerate your digital transformation.

 Azure Practice Lead